 What’s Your Story?

 Formula One racing is inspiring.
 In fact, the movie Rush inspired me to write my book on B2B copywriting best practices.
 Stories are told about athletes because of the challenges they overcame.
-Your product could gain some mythical significance too, if you told stories about the challenges they helped your customers overcome.
+Your product could gain some mythical significance too, if you told great stories about the challenges they helped your customers overcome.

 The truth is, great athletes started with no special status.
-It’s stories that make them significant.
+It’s their stories that make them significant.
 Put yourself in the shoes of someone on their buyer’s journey.
 One good story could raise your product from the ordinary to the extraordinary.
 So, what’s your story?